Optikube/.github/profile/README.md

 Welcome to Optikube, a sophisticated tool designed for Kubernetes users who wish to optimize and manage their cluster costs effectively.
 It provides in-depth visualizations of cost usage and resource efficiency across deployments hosted on services like Google Cloud Platform .
 With features like automated horizontal pod scaling, Optikube not only forecasts costs but also enhances resource allocation, making it an essential tool for informed cluster management.

 ## Features
-- HPA scaler tool that implements event driven auto scaling based off user input.
+- Horizontal auto-scaler tool that implements event driven autoscaling based off user input.
+- Automatic resource optimization for all OptiKube managed deployments each hour.
 - Resource visualization such as RAM, memory, and CPU efficiency.
 - Cost insights on a user's deployment utilizing real time data.